miklevin/MikeLev.in/_posts/2023-05-03-timeline-of-bing-and-bard-features.md

 citation-links*** was there right from the time of early access release.

-This was very well thought-out and executed from the start, instantly won me over from the start as very generously giving out Web traffic countering perhaps one of the greatest concerns, and struck me very much as an implementation worth of Google.
+This was very well thought-out and executed from the start, instantly won me over, as it was generously giving out Web traffic countering perhaps one of the greatest concerns, and struck me very much as an implementation worth of Google.
 It alleviated many concerns gnawing at SEOs that a chat interface to search could mean the end of referral traffic.

 Another big "out of the gate" feature that surprised a lot of people and has become a cornerstone of The New Bing is the ability to "code" in the chat